 In 2000, the current owners bought the house and lovingly restored it over time to its current splendour.
 Wietske’s vast experience as project manager in the construction industry proved to be invaluable.

 Two of the bedrooms in the old dwelling were converted into what is, today, the breakfast room overlooking the garden and swimming pool.
 The outbuildings were stylishly refurbished to accommodate their three daughters.
-After their children left home, they transformed the children’s section of the house to guest facilities and added another floor to allow guests to enjoy the beautiful views of the Stellenbosch mountains.
+After their children left home in 2010, they transformed the children’s section of the house to guest facilities and added another floor to allow guests to enjoy the beautiful views of the Stellenbosch mountains.